 General Contractor: J.T.
 Magen & Co.
 Inc., New York (jtmagen.com)

 Source: Commercial Architecture Magazine

-Building Design + Construction Magazine published its 2019 list of the nation’s largest Architecture Firms for non-residential and multi-family building work.
-Check out the nation's largest architecture firms....
+Building Design + Construction Magazine published its 2019 list of the nation's largest Multi-family Sector Architecture firms.
+Check out this year's list. https://www.bdcnetwork.com/top-140-multifamily-sector-architecture-firms-2019...

 Nivneh Capital Group has unveiled renderings of a new charter school in the Woodstock section of The Bronx.
 The development is located at 671 Prospect Avenue and will eventually span 39,000 square feet following the expansion of an existing commercial property on the...